AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module2/ex3.md

 ![Data Ingestion](./images/datasetfromschema.png)

-In the next screen, you have to select the schema that you created in 2.2, **Platform Demo - Website Interactions Schema**.
+In the next screen, you have to select the schema that you created in 2.2, **AEP Demo - Website Interactions Schema**.

 ![Data Ingestion](./images/schemaselectionee.png)